For more information contact:

 - Addressing and satisfying the mission, business, and operational requirements of the institution or a specific business unit;

-- Determine acceptable levels of risk for the organization
+- Determining acceptable levels of risk for the organization;

 - Ensuring compliance with applicable information security and privacy requirements;